 6. Credit reports

 The Privacy Act limits the information that credit providers can disclose about you to credit reporting bodies, as well as the ways in which credit providers can use credit reports.
-The information we can disclose includes your identification details, any applications for credit you have made, the type and amount of credit you have, any failure to make repayments or defaults and whether you have committed a serious infringement (such as fraud).
-We can also ask credit reporting bodies to provide us with an overall assessment score of your creditworthiness.
+The information we may disclose includes your identification details, any applications for credit you have made, the type and amount of credit you have, any failure to make repayments or defaults and whether you have committed a serious credit infringement (such as fraud).
+This is information we have collected through your use of our products and services.
+We may also ask credit reporting bodies to provide us with an overall assessment score of your creditworthiness.

 The credit reporting bodies we may share information with include:

 Contact details and copies of their privacy policies are available on their websites.

 We use information from credit reporting bodies to confirm your identity, assess applications for credit, manage our relationship with you and otherwise in order to comply with laws, regulations and codes of practice.
 This includes sharing your credit information with the entities listed in section 5.
 We may combine the information from a credit reporting body with other information.

 Credit providers can ask credit reporting bodies to use your credit-related information to pre-screen you for direct marketing.
 You can ask a credit reporting body not to do this.
 You can also ask a credit reporting body to not use or disclose your credit information if you believe you have been, or are likely to be, a victim of fraud.
 To do this, contact the credit reporting body directly.

 Sections 12 and 13 contain details about how you can access or correct any credit related information we hold about you, how you can make a complaint about a data breach and how we will deal with any complaint.